The Importance of Being Earnest London starring David Suchet

 The show will be directed by Adrian Noble, former Artistic Director of the Royal Shakespeare Company and 20 times Olivier Award nominee.
 As well as his notable work on multiple Shakespeare plays he has directed the West End productions of Chitty Chitty Bang Bangand The Secret Garden.
 The show is produced by Kim Poster for Stanhope Productions, who worked with Suchet on A Long Day’s Journey Into Night and All My Sons, and Nimax Theatres’ CEO Nica Burns.

-The 2015 production of The Importance of Being Earnest with David Suchet will opening a year after the 2014 at the Harold Pinter Theatre staring Nigel Havers and Siân Phillips.
+The 2015 production of The Importance of Being Earnest with David Suchet will open a year after the 2014 at the Harold Pinter Theatre staring Nigel Havers and Siân Phillips.